riskmaris/First-Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Cindy Shin with all the resources  and designs they provided.
+I would like to thank [Cindy Shin](https://www.behance.net/adagio07) [License](https://creativecommons.org/licenses/by-nc/4.0/) with all the resources  and designs they provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>